freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 30.1

+To start, open the file in the main editor by clicking the filename in the left side panel.
-To start, add `echo hello questionnaire` at the top of the file you just created.
+Then, add the text `echo hello questionnaire` at the top of the file.

 #### HINTS

+- If the left side panel isn't visible, click the icon that looks like two pieces of paper at the top left to open the panel.
+Then, click on your file to open it
 - Add the suggested text to the `questionnaire.sh` file

 ## 35. sh questionnaire.sh